theOGognf/adsb_wsl_guide/README.md

     ![aircraft-visualization-tool](./assets/aircraft-visualization-tool.png)

+    *This is actually a screenshot from ADS-B Exchange, but it looks very similar to how your visualization tool from the ADS-B service looks.
+I forgot to take a screenshot of the visualization tool before packing up the hardware lol.*

 17. DONE!
 You can now click around and explore the aircraft that're flying around in your area.
 It's important to note that the USB attachment to WSL and the ADS-B software service will need to be created again if